mesur-io/ntru-key-encapsulation/draft-fluhrer-crfg-ntru.md

 Here, give the algorithm to invert a polynomial.

-# Sampling
+# Selecting Random Polynomials

+When running NTRU, we need at times random polynomials with specific forms; doing this is referred to a sampling.
-NTRU needs to sample random polynomials, both during key generation as well as encryption.
+We need to do this both when generating keys as well as when encrypting a message.
-It MUST rely on a cryptographically secure random number generator to select these values
+It MUST rely on a cryptographically secure random number generator to select these values.

 ## Sample a random trinary polynomial

-This function (called sample_iid by the reference code) selects a random trinary sample (with the last coeffient 0).
+This function (called sample_iid by the reference code) selects a random trinary polynomial, that is, one whose coefficients are all either 0, 1 or 2, with the last coefficient 0.

-This can be done by calling the rng n-1 times to generate n-1 bytes, and then taking each byte modulo 3.
+This can be done by calling the rng n-1 times to generate n-1 bytes, and then taking each byte modulo 3 (and setting the last coefficient to be 0).
 This isn't precisely uniform; it is close enough for security.

-We then append a 0 as the last coefficient.

 ## Sample a random balanced trinary polynomial